XP-NETWORK/xp-rest/README.md

   // To get this, we need to get the NFT info from the Origin Chain using the ```/lister/listNfts``` endpoint.
   nft: {
     uri: string, // URI of the NFT
-    native: EthNftInfo, // Check the source code for these types.
+    native: EthNftInfo | EsdtNftInfo, // Check the source code for these types.
   };
 }
 ````